RainbowMiner/RainbowMiner/README.md

     [ 3.998083] [drm] amdgpu kernel modesetting enabled.
     [ 3.998090] [drm] amdgpu version: 5.18.13
     [ 3.998092] [drm] OS DRM version: 5.15.0
-You could also just install the runtime, and use the amdgpu module that comes with your Ubuntu kernel, in which case its:
+You could also - instead - just install the runtime, and use the amdgpu module that comes with your Ubuntu kernel, in which case its:

     sudo apt-get update
     sudo apt install linux-headers-$(uname -r)
     wget https://repo.radeon.com/amdgpu-install/5.4.1/ubuntu/jammy/amdgpu-install_5.4.50401-1_all.deb
     sudo apt-get install ./amdgpu-install_5.4.50401-1_all.deb
     sudo amdgpu-install --no-32 --usecase=rocm,opencl --no-dkms
 Testing has not been performed to determine which of these approaches results in the best mining performance.

 Finally you can go back to square 1 with